Add a remote camera in Xeoma

 4. Next launch Xeoma e.g. in Free mode on a device (a PC, microPC etc.) that is installed near your remote camera and add the following modules chain there:

 Add your camera via ‘+’ menu and connect “HTTP Upload” module.

 5. Go to the “HTTP Upload” module’s settings and specify URL from “HTTP Receiver” module with static IP address there:

 6. Wait for some time, and then you’ll see video from your camera in your Xeoma Server

 Advantages of this method: quick and easy configuration.

 Disadvantages of this method: local Xeoma server should have static IP address (paid service).
-FPS and bit rate might be lower.
 Extra equipment required (server near the camera).

 As you can see, there are multiple ways to add your remote camera in Xeoma video surveillance system.
 If you have questions left, please feel free to contact us, we’ll gladly help!

 September, 14 2021

 Using the Web Server